10. Things To Do In Chicago

 1. Skydeck at Willis Tower

 Do you like stunning views overlooking surrounding areas and offering unique experiences?
 Well that slightly exaggerated question allows us to introduce the skydeck of the Willis Tower.
 The building was opened in 1973 and its observation deck stands 1,353ft (~420m) high in the sky.
 For nearly 25 years it was the world’s highest building.
-But although this title was lost, the experience was great.
+But although this title was lost, the experience is still great.
 The skydeck features a 360 panoramic view accompanied by “The Edge”, a glass balcony that will make you feel like you are walking in the air.
 On your way up there, the elevator will also stop at a museum centered around Chicago’s history.
+Its a good experience for those looking for both thrills, good pics and history.

 Address: 233 S Wacker Dr, Chicago, IL 60606